CURRENT PROJECTS – Updated December 2016

 - FACILITIES AND INFRASTRUCTURE - Work with regional partners to ensure that regional infrastructure needs are addressed

 During Wenatchee’s Comprehensive Plan update the City conducted an in-depth analysis of the current economy, land uses, housing, business and population needs for the future.
 This analysis helped shape the City’s economic development goals and set the stage for a productive future.
+Please see the Economic Development Chapter of the Comprehensive Plan for more detail.

 For more information on the City of Wenatchee’s economic development efforts, please contact: